ImageMagick/Usage-Markdown/anim_basics/index.md

 ## GIF Animations and Animation Meta-data {#gif_anim}

-The default way ImageMagick handles the output of a image list is to generate a multi-page image.
+The default way ImageMagick handles the output of an image list is to generate a multi-page image.
 For the GIF image format, however, this takes the special form of a 'GIF animation'.

 ~~~